 Array of Structures in c programing with example

-Below is example of array of student
+Below is an example of how to declare, initialize, and use an array of structures in C:

 #include <stdio.h>